-As part of a new and exciting project called AHEAD (Autonomous Humanitarian Emergency Aid Devices), WFP and researchers from DLR’s Institute of Robotics and Mechatronics are launching a partnership to investigate how a higher payload of aid supplies can be safely brought to the dangerous last-mile using remote-controlled trucks; namely the amphibious SHERP that WFPers know quite well.
+As part of a new and exciting project called AHEAD (Autonomous Humanitarian Emergency Aid Devices), WFP and researchers from DLR’s Institute of Robotics and Mechatronics are launching a partnership to investigate how a higher payload of aid supplies can be safely brought to the dangerous last-mile using remote-controlled trucks; namely the amphibious all-terrain vehicle that WFPers know quite well.

 The plan is for remote-controlled vehicles to be used on routes that pose the greatest risk to human drivers, such as some of the impassable and flood-prone areas of South Sudan.
 The launch of the joint project took place on 21 October, roughly 30 kilometers west of Munich.
 The DLR site in Oberpfaffenhofen employs 1,800 members of staff (roughly the size of WFP HQ in Rome), and is one of the largest research centres in Germany.

 When transporting aid supplies in challenging contexts, drivers are often exposed to risks, especially in conflict zones, outbreaks of infectious disease, or in areas prone to natural disasters.
 In recent years, the number of armed attacks on humanitarian convoys has also increased.
 This can make it difficult to access many destinations that are in urgent need of relief.
 WFP is committed to providing secure transport to reach these destinations with much-needed supplies.
 The integration of remote-controlled trucks in cooperation with DLR is a promising approach to achieve this goal.